oskarth/experiments.oskarth.com/content/unix0.md

 +++
 date = "2015-06-16T15:27:47+02:00"
 draft = true
-title = "Making an OS in 30 days - part 0"
+title = "xv6 shell"

 +++

+This week I started diving into xv6, which is a simple teaching operating-system based on UNIX b6.
+There's a nice booklet and the code is on the order of 10 000 lines of codes.

+<!--more-->

+# Old post
+1. Less focus on course.
+2. More big on why.
+3. More on teach one thing

-With this post I'm annonucing the OS in 30 day challenge.
+With this post I'm announcing the OS in 30 day challenge.
 This is day 0 of my attempt to work through MIT's [6.828: Operating System Engineering](http://pdos.csail.mit.edu/6.828/2014/index.html), extending xv6 and implementing the JOS operating system.

-<!--more-->

-I realized last week how much more productive one when there's a single project that's on the [top of your mind](http://www.paulgraham.com/top.html).
-So I decided to cancel most (but not all) of my commitments over the next month or so.
-Excluding travel days, EuroClojure, coaching ClojureBridge, and visiting family, I'm cancelling almost all of my other commitments until the end of July.
+I realized last week how much more productive one is when there's a single project that's on the [top of your mind](http://www.paulgraham.com/top.html).
+Excluding travel days, EuroClojure, coaching ClojureBridge, and visiting family, I'm canceling almost all of my other commitments until the end of July.
 This leaves me with exactly 30 full work days, starting tomorrow.
 The important thing though isn't the precise number of days but rather the commitment and deadline.

 ## What are you gonna do exactly?